MyFriendPKMN/whos-that-trainer/README.md

 2. Restart the game — assets will regenerate automatically
 3. Reimport your ROM.

+🗺️ **Roadmap**
+- [x] Player Sprite Swap (Overworld, Bike & Battle).
+- [x] Rival Sprite Swap.
+- [x] Select follower Sprite in overworld.
+- [x] Custom Sprite Injection: Allow players to load custom PNG files to create their own characters.
+- [x] Starter Swap: Syncs the starter with the character(at now just yellow and it add as a 2nd starter).
+- [ ] **Custom Starter follow as the default and dont has humor window** In progress.
+- [ ] **Custom Rival battle pallete:** a BUG that rival pallete on battles are appearing in mono colors.
+- [ ] **follower vanilla and rival:** a BUG that rival and follower back to original sometimes on overworld.

 ## 📝 Credits

-All built-in character sprites are derived from the original Pokémon Red/Blue/Yellow ROMs via runtime transformation.
+All built-in character sprites are derived from the original Red/Blue/Yellow ROMs via runtime transformation.
 No copyrighted artwork is distributed with this mod.

-PS: tested on Pokémon Yellow and recomp version 0.1.6 — custom character support added in v1.1.0
+PS: tested on Yellow and recomp version 0.1.6 — custom character support added in v1.1.0